debamishra14/BookVerse/README.md

 # BookVerse
-A book store application build using MERN stack
+A book store application using MERN stack